 Divorce or dissolution loans or litigation loans – England, Wales, Scotland

-As an alternative to a bank or loan provider, you may be able to borrow from a credit union – a community saving and loans provider owned and run by its members.
+As an alternative to a bank or loan provider, you might be able to borrow from a credit union – a community saving and loans provider owned and run by its members.

 The interest they can charge is limited by law, so it will be much cheaper than other short-term loans, such as a doorstep or payday lender.